Becoming a Surgical Technologist - Guide to Education & Certifications

 Step 3: Get Hands-On Professional Experience (Timeline Varies)

-While completing an educational program, it is recommended to get as much hands-on training as possible, through internships, job shadowing, or other means.
-These experiences can make a huge difference in practical knowledge and professional connections when it comes time to search for a job.
+While completing an educational program, getting as much hands-on training as possible is recommended, through internships, job shadowing, or other means.
+These experiences can make a huge difference in practical knowledge and professional connections when searching for a job.

 Step 4: Prepare for Certification Exams (Timeline Varies)